stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 (see :py:func:`matplotlib.pyplot.rcParams`) except that periods '.' are replced with underscores '_' and single underscores are replaced with double underscores.

+Matplotlib makes use of stylesheets - essentially separate files of matplotlibrc entries.
+The template classes have a stylename parameter that controls which stylesheet is used.
+This can be either one of the built in styles (see :py:attr:`matplotlib.pyplot.styles.available`) or refer to a file on disc.
+The template will search for the file (named *<stylename>*.mplstyle) in.

+    #. the same directory as the template class file is,
+    #. a subdirectory called *stylelib* of the directory where the template class file is or,
+    #. the stylelib subfolder of the Stoner package directory.

+Where a template class is a subclass of the  :py:class:`DefaultPlotStyle`, the stylesheets are inherited in the same order as the class heirarchy.

+Changing the value of Lpy:attr:`DefaultPlotStyle.stylename` will force the tempalte to recalculate the stylesheet heirarchy, refidning the paths to the stylesheets.
+You can also do any in-place modifications to the template stylesheet list (e.g. appending or extending it).

 Further customisation is possible by creating a subclass of :py:class:`DefaultPlotStyle` and overriding the :py:meth:`DefaultPlotStyle.customise` method and :py:meth:`DefaultPlotStyle.customise_axes` method.